 (by a child 0–17)

-5.4 million children live in a home with at least one unlocked and loaded firearm.
+4.6 million children in the US live in a home with at least one unlocked and loaded firearm.

 The COVID-19 pandemic fractured the lives of young people in the United States.
 Being socially isolated from others as a precaution against COVID-19, though necessary, has been damaging to their mental health.
 Many young people, particularly teenagers, remain socially isolated at home or on campus, missing out on peer interactions and milestones they have been looking forward to for years.33Centers for Disease Control and Prevention, “COVID-19 Parental Resources Kit,” COVID-19 and Your Health, December 28, 2020, https://bit.ly/3wABji1.
 One study found that precautions related to the pandemic cut in half the amount of time young adults spent socializing.34Osea Giuntella et al., “Lifestyle and Mental Health Disruptions during COVID-19,” Proceedings of the National Academy of Sciences 118, no. 9 (March 2, 2021): e2016632118, https://doi.org/10.1073/pnas.2016632118.